JonathanTreffler/backblaze-personal-wine-container/README.md

 [OpenSSL Wiki]: https://wiki.openssl.org/index.php/Diffie_Hellman

 ## Installation:
+1. Check for yourself if using this docker complies with the Backblaze [terms of service](https://www.backblaze.com/company/terms.html)
 1. Modify the following for your setup (in terms of [ports](ports) and [environment variables](environment-variables)) and run it

     **NOTE**: root priviliges may be needed